Admissions

 Students with Disabilities

 Massachusetts Maritime Academy is committed to providing reasonable accommodations for students with documented disabilities.
-The Director of Disability Resources works with the faculty and campus departments to provide support for students with disabilities in compliance with the mandates of Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990, and the ADA Amendments Act of 2009.
-At the post-secondary school level, a student must disclose his or her learning differences in order to receive reasonable academic accommodations.
-The Voluntary Disclosure of Disability form is available from the Disability Resource Office (DRO) or by download on the MMA web site.
-Once the disclosure form is completed, a student must submit documentation from a qualified professional stating the nature of the disability and its impact on the student’s learning in the college environment.
+The Academic Accommodations Coordinator works with the faculty and campus departments to provide support for students with disabilities in compliance with the mandates of Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990, and the ADA Amendments Act of 2009.
+At the post-secondary school level, a student must disclose their learning differences in order to receive reasonable academic accommodations.
+A student must submit documentation to Academic Accessibility Services (ADAcompliance@maritime.edu) from a qualified professional stating the nature of the disability and its impact on the student’s learning in the college environment.
 This evaluation documentation must have been completed within three years of enrollment at MMA and must include recommendations from the evaluator that address the specific learning disability.
 An individualized education plan (I.E.P.) or 504 plan without underlying assessment documentation is not acceptable.
 The required documentation criteria are also available for download on the MMA web site.
-Once documentation is received and reviewed by the Director of Disability Resources, a support services plan is developed with the student.
-Depending upon the nature of the disability, students maybe eligible for one or more of the allowing accommodations:
+Once documentation is received and reviewed by the Academic Accommodations Coordinator, a support services plan is developed with the student.
+Depending upon the nature of the disability, students may be eligible for one or more of the allowing accommodations, among others:

 Reasonable accommodations will be arranged for a student, provided the accommodations do not substantially alter the fundamental nature of the academic class or program.

-The Disability Resource Office is located on the third floor of the ABSIC Building.
-For questions or concerns about documentation guidelines or the accommodation process, please visit the Disability Resource link on our web site or call the Disability Resources Coordinator at (508) 830-5350.
+Academic Accessibility Services, part of the Academic Resource Center, is located on the third floor of the ABSIC Building.
+For questions or concerns about documentation guidelines or the accommodation process, please visit the Academic Accessibility Services link on our website or call the Academic Accommodations Coordinator at (508) 830-5350 or by email at: ADAcompliance@maritime.edu.

 Priority enrollment is given to Veterans of the U.S. Armed Forces who meet the admissions standards.